metaplex-foundation/developer-hub/src/pages/umi/toolbox.md

 {% /totem-accordion %}

 {% /totem %}
-{% /dialect %}
-{% /dialect-switcher %}

 ## SPL Token and SPL Associated Token

-The SPL Token and SPL Associated Token programs can be used to manage tokens in Solana.
-It allows us to create Mint accounts, Token accounts, Associated Token PDAs, mint tokens, transfer tokens, delegate tokens, etc. You can read more about these programs in [Solana's official documentation](https://spl.solana.com/token).
+The SPL Token and SPL Associated Token programs are essential for managing tokens on Solana.
+They enable you to create Mint accounts, Token accounts, Associated Token PDAs, mint tokens, transfer tokens, delegate tokens, and more.
+You can learn more about these programs in [Solana's official documentation](https://spl.solana.com/token).

-Note that, you may be interested in the [Mpl Token Extras program](#mpl-token-extras) which offers a few convenient instructions when dealing with tokens.
+**Note**: If you're using the SPL Token & Associated Program, you might also be interested in the [Mpl Token Extras program](#mpl-token-extras), which provides additional convenient instructions for working with tokens.

-{% dialect-switcher title="Manage tokens" %}
-{% dialect title="JavaScript" id="js" %}
 {% totem %}

 {% totem-accordion title="Create Mint" %}